 26 Oct A Beginner’s Guide to Restoring a Historic Home

-Buying a historic home is an exciting process, especially as you begin to plan future restoration projects.
+Buying a historic home is exciting, especially as you plan future restoration projects.
 If this is your first time restoring or rehabilitating a property, you can follow a few guidelines and tips to ensure the process goes as smoothly as possible.

-Take a look at the following historic home renovation rules and steps to start the process of restoring your house.
+Take a look at the following historic home renovation rules and steps to start restoring your house.

 Restore vs. Rehabilitate